herotechcourse/kotlin-lotto-precourse/README.md

 ### Prize Class:

-Would be an enum class containing all prizes based on the number of matching cards necessary to win them, together with their monetary value in descending order.
+Would be an enum class containing all prizes based on the number of matching numbers necessary to win them, together with their monetary value in descending order.

 ### Input and output views